akeneo/pim-docs/index.rst

 Cookbook
 --------

-Customize the PIM to fit your needs :
+Customize the PIM to fit your needs:

 .. toctree::
    :hidden: